wgmyers/mal/impls/ruby-wgm/NOTES.md

 make the implementation of contains? and get work, and see what breaks from earlier tests.
 We should also enforce only strings/keywords as keys.

+MalHashMap is now a hash, though we have preserved the 'push' method, perhaps dodgily, to save having to rewrite code elsewhere that relies on it.
+For now.

+All deferrable functionality now more or less implemented modulo debugging, apart from 'dissoc' where I think I need to look at the tests to figure out exactly what kind of a list it is expecting.

 ## Step 8 (2021-05-08)

 Macros.